 |GRADE||NUMBERS OF CREDIT HOURS PER CLASS|

 Note: Ohio State does not offer the grades of A+ and D-.
-You earn no points for an E or an EN (indicating that, at some point during the semester, you stopped attending the class), but the hours are calculated into your grade point average.
+Students earn no points for an E, or grades of EN or NEN (which indicate students stopped attending the class), but the hours are calculated into your grade point average.